-During a visit to the Czech Republic, there are some experiences you simply have to have.
+During a visit to the Czech Republic, there are some experiences you have to have.
 Here are ten of them…

 Rock Me Amadeus

-If you’re going to be in Prague at the right time, you simply have to check out the Prague Spring International Music Festival.
+If you’re going to be in Prague at the right time, you have to check out the Prague Spring International Music Festival.
 Running since 1946, it is the most noteworthy event on the Czech cultural calendar, featuring three weeks of A-list performances.
 It always kicks off with a tribute to the Czech composer Bedřich Smetana on 12th May (the anniversary of his death), before a host of renowned musicians from around the world entertain the masses with classical concerts in some of the city’s finest venues – including the Estates Theatre and St. Nicholas Church.
 While the demand for tickets is notoriously high, events are often quite affordable and, on occasion, available on the day.

-In 2008, Prague’s Allegro restaurant sparked something of a food revolution when it earned Eastern Europe’s first Michelin Star for its fine Italian fare.
+In 2008, Prague’s Allegro restaurant sparked a food revolution when it earned Eastern Europe’s first Michelin Star for its fine Italian fare.
 However, it’s fair to say that the country’s most enjoyable culinary experiences are still distinctly Czech.
 Classic sick to-your-ribs local dishes include the artery-clogging vepřo-knedlo-zelo (a fatty cut of roast pork served with dumplings and cabbage), bramboráčky (greasy but delicious potato pancakes) and smažený sýr (deep-fried Edam cheese).
-Just accept that ‘low fat’ has no currency in the Czech Republic, and chalk it up to a cultural experience.
+Just accept that ‘low fat’ has no currency in the Czech Republic and chalk it up to a cultural experience.

 Raising the Bar